-Ridding says the FT's metered access model, which built on the charging system introduced in 2001, to allows access to a number of articles for free before asking people to subscribe, won't emerge as the only way newspapers can make money in a digital environment.
-However, he is skeptical about attempts to rely on entirely open, mostly ad-funded models such as the Guardian's, or the stricter all-or-nothing approach to charging adopted by News UK at the Sun and The Times.
+Ridding says the FT's metered access model, which widened the charging system introduced in 2001 to allows access to a number of articles for free before asking people to subscribe, won't emerge as the only way newspapers can make money in a digital environment.
+However, he is skeptical about attempts to rely on entirely open, mostly ad-funded models such as the Guardian's, or the stricter all-or-nothing approach to charging adopted by News UK at The Sun and The Times.

 "On the other side there are publishers who feel they can play the volume game.
 I disagree with that for two reasons.
 One is that I don't think you can play the volume game against Google, Facebook and LinkedIn.
 They do a lot of volume.
 And more fundamentally, it is healthy to derive your main revenue from the content you produce.
 Advertising is a wonderful and valuable addition to that, but the direct relationship has to be between the publisher and the reader of the content."